In This Article

 "RSVP are the initials for the French words 'répondez s'il vous plaît,' which translates to 'please respond,'" Cohen says.
 "So, if using 'RSVP' on your reply card, it should not be preceded by the word please."

-"If you do not have a wedding website and people will be traveling to your wedding, you should include an accommodations card with recommended hotels in the area," Cohen says.
+"If you do not have a wedding website and people will be traveling to your wedding, you should include an accommodations card with recommended hotels in the area," Cohen advises.
 Make sure to include all relevant booking info and codes.

 At the Wedding

-For guests coming out of town, it's nice to include a welcome basket and an optional accompanying tag.
-On it you can include the items in the basket and a little note thanking them for coming.
-Or, it can simply read 'welcome.'
+For guests coming from out of town, it's nice to include a welcome basket with an optional accompanying tag.
+The tag can include the items in the basket and a little note thanking them for coming.
+Or, it can simply read "welcome!"

-This is optional, especially if the ceremony is on the shorter side.
+These are optional, especially if the ceremony is on the shorter side.
 If you choose to create one, it typically includes the couple's name, date, location of the ceremony, a brief welcome, an overview of the proceedings, and the names of everyone involved in the ceremony.

 Escort cards help direct guests to their assigned tables.
 Individual cards or a sign listing the names of guests and their designated tables are usually placed at the entrance of the reception.

 Place cards are more formal than escort cards and are, therefore, optional.
 They designate what table a guest will be sitting at along with the seat.
 They're typically used for sit-down dinner receptions and help the venue determine which guest is getting what meal.